-'''

 def update_groups(self, user):

-'''

-Update the users group membership.
+Update the user's group membership.
 The user parameter should be a Django User object.
-When this is called the service should determine the groups the user is a member of and synchronize the group membership with the external service.
-If you service does not support groups then you are not required to define this.
+When this is called, the service should determine the groups the user is a member of and synchronize the group membership with the external service.
+If your service does not support groups, then you are not required to define this.